ICSI Treatment Procedure and Success RateFertility Treatment

 Taking Medicine after Transferring Embryo

-After transferring the embryo by the microinjection method, the patient should take several medicines.
+The patient should take several medicines after transferring the embryo by the microinjection method.
 The body needs progesterone to complete the implantation and pregnancy, reduce uterine contractions, and strengthen the uterus lining; thus, progesterone injection begins immediately after the embryo transfer.
 However, if you do not see any pregnancy signs after embryo transfer about two weeks after the transfer, you will stop taking this medicine.

 How Long Does ICSI Take in Iran?